Authentication to the PDF Insights API is done by passing credentials in the request header.

 - Replace calls to

-. - Remove username, password, token, product, and customer-id properties from your request body.
+POST /authenticate, with the newGET /authenticate. - Remove username, password, token, product, and customer-id properties from your request body.

 - Replace them with